flatironinstitute/mountainlab-js/README.md

 ## Running processor jobs from the command-line

 Processors can either be run directly on the command-line, or indirectly through a processing script on MLStudy.
-The command-line syntax (slightly different from the previous version of mountainlab) is:
+The command-line syntax (slightly different from the previous version of MountainLab) is:
 ```
 ml-run-process <processors-name> --inputs [key:value input files] --outputs [key:value output files] --parameters [key:value parameters]
 ```
 The options --inputs, --outputs, and --parameters may be abbreviates -i, -o, and -p, respectively.
 For example, to run a bandpass filter:
 ```
-ml-run-process ms3.bandpass_filter --inputs timeseries:raw.mda --outputs timeseries_out:filt.mda --parameters samplerate:30000 --freq_min:300 --freq_max:6000
+ml-run-process ephys.bandpass_filter --inputs timeseries:raw.mda --outputs timeseries_out:filt.mda --parameters samplerate:30000 --freq_min:300 --freq_max:6000
 ```
 Note that .prv files can be substituted for both inputs or outputs.
 In such a case, where an input file has a .prv extension, MountainLab will search the local machine for the corresponding data file and substitute that in before running the processor (see the `ml-prv-locate` command).
 In the case that one of the *output* files has a .prv extension, MountainLab will store the output in a temporary file (in `ML_TEMPORARY_DIRECTORY`) and then create a corresponding .prv file in the output location specified in the command (see the `ml-prv-create` command).

 Thus one can do command-line processing purely using .prv files, as in the following example of creating a synthetic electrophysiology dataset:
 ```
-ml-run-process pyms.synthesize_random_waveforms --outputs waveforms_out:waveforms.mda.prv
+ml-run-process ephys.synthesize_random_waveforms --outputs waveforms_out:waveforms.mda.prv
-ml-run-process pyms.synthesize_random_firings --outputs firings_out:firings.mda.prv --parameters duration:60
+ml-run-process ephys.synthesize_random_firings --outputs firings_out:firings.mda.prv --parameters duration:60
-pyms.synthesize_timeseries --inputs firings:firings.mda.prv waveforms:waveforms.mda.prv --outputs timeseries_out:raw_synth.mda.prv --parameters duration:60
+ml-run-process ephys.synthesize_timeseries --inputs firings:firings.mda.prv waveforms:waveforms.mda.prv --outputs timeseries_out:raw_synth.mda.prv --parameters duration:60
 ```

 All files will be stored in temporary locations, which can be retrieved using the `prv-locate` command as follows:
 ```
-> ml-prv-locate raw_synth.mda.prv
+ml-prv-locate raw_synth.mda.prv
 /tmp/mountainlab-tmp/output_184a04c2877517f8996fd992b6f923bee8c6bbd2_timeseries_out
 ```